ric2b/Vivaldi-browser/chromium/mojo/public/tools/bindings/README.md

     a response.
 This makes it so that callers of the method can wait synchronously for a response.
 See
     [Synchronous Calls](/mojo/public/cpp/bindings/README.md#Synchronous-Calls)
     in the C++ bindings documentation.
-Note that sync calls are not currently supported in other target languages.
+Note that sync methods are only actually synchronous when called from C++.

 **`[Extensible]`**
 :   The `Extensible` attribute may be specified for any enum definition.
 This